madalinpopa/ubuntu-server-automation/README.md

 ```
 However, typing the vault password every time you run a playbook can be cumbersome.
 To avoid this, you can store the vault password in a file and reference it in the ansible.cfg file:

+Add the following lines to the `ansible.cfg` file:
 ```ini
 [defaults]
 vault_password_file = ~/.vault-pass.txt
 ```

 Make sure to set the correct permissions on the vault password file to keep it secure:

 ```bash
 chmod 600 ~/.vault-pass.txt
 ```

 Now, we need to reference the `secretes.yml` file in our `site.yml` playbook.
 We will define the `username` variable in the `secrets.yml` file and use it in the `docker.yml` tasks.

 ```yaml